 - Advantages: Water conserving; can be set on a timer and automated, so you don’t have to think about watering; only waters where you plants are, so in drier areas this can lead to fewer weeds; can design systems that give more or less water to different areas of the garden.

-- Disadvantages: Requires some investment and careful setup; timers and hoses can fail, and if you’re expecting it to run itself, you may not notice and end up with dry plants or a flood on your hands; you’ll have to work around drip lines and be careful not to cut them with tools; once the system is set up, it can be hard to change your mind about which areas get how much water.
+- Disadvantages: Requires some investment and careful setup; timers and hoses can fail, and if you’re expecting it to run itself, you may not notice and end up with dry plants or a flood on your hands; you’ll have to work around drip lines and be careful not to cut them with tools, especially battery powered lawn tools; once the system is set up, it can be hard to change your mind about which areas get how much water.
+You can also check out an interesting article on battery-powered lawn tools here.

 - Check out this awesome video on drip systems from our friends at Peaceful Valley Farm Supply.